 In the various expressions corresponding with the sentence moods, we examined and put in order what patterns of construction and intonation were used.
 Further, we presented typical examples.

 The persons in charge were ÔISI Hatutarô, IITOYO Kiiti, MIYAZI Yutaka and YOSIZAWA Norio.

 II.2.5.
-Research of Sentence Patterns in ColloquialJapanese 2: On Materials in Speech
+Research on Sentence Patterns in Colloquial Japanese 2: Based on Materials in Speech